-Although dogs are flexible sleepers who adjust to their owners’ schedules and seem to be able to fall asleep nearly instantly, like humans they have trouble sleeping if they are stressed, The Mother Nature Network reported.
+Although dogs are soft sleepers who adjust to their owners’ schedules and seem to be able to fall asleep nearly instantly, like humans they have trouble sleeping if they are stressed, The Mother Nature Network reported.

 Hungarian researchers studied various breeds, including vizslas, retrievers, and mixed breeds.
 The dogs had either positive or negative experiences before researchers monitored their sleep.

 Some dogs spent a few minutes playing fetch or were petted by their owners.
 Other owners ignored their dogs or researchers threateningly approached the dogs by making direct eye contact without speaking.

 The dogs then slept for up to three hours wearing EEG sensors while researchers monitored their brain waves.
 The dogs who had a negative experience fell asleep twice as fast, which researchers believe was an attempt to escape stress.
 But although they fell asleep more quickly, their sleep wasn’t as restful.
-The study showed the stressed dog got 40 to 50 minutes of deep REM sleep — the happy dogs who got an hour or more.
+The study showed the stressed dog got 40 to 50 minutes of deep REM sleep — the happy dogs who arrived an hour or more.

 To make sure your dog gets enough sleep, consider whether sleeping with you is restful for him.
 Your dog might be happier sleeping in his bed if you snore or are a restless sleeper.